Criobe/documentation/docs/setup/installation/cvat-nuclio.md

 ## Overview

-This installation deploys the complete CRIOBE annotation stack on a single host using Docker Compose:
+This installation deploys the complete QUADRATSEG annotation stack—maintained by CRIOBE—on a single host using Docker Compose:

 ```mermaid
 graph TB